Last week I was fortunate to represent my startup at PyCon. This year's conference was hosted in Portland following last year in Montreal.

 Bonus - Brett was kind enough to publish a list of what he discovered and learned at PyCon this year: Links from PyCon 2016 in Portland.

-πŸ—‘ Binary machetes
+π‘ Binary machetes

 Where's the machete emoji when you need one anyway?

 So Ned Batchelder gave an interesting talk called Machete-Mode Debugging: Hacking Your Way Out of a Tight Spot.
-Normally someone talking about monkey patching the standard library would spark concern… but sit tight.
+Normally someone talking about monkey patching the standard library would spark concern⦠but sit tight.

 This is throwaway code to solve a problem right now, not something to be committed.
 Ned emphasizes that, and with a language so flexible, we might as well take advantage of everything it offers to help solve problems faster.

-He also commented on something I've always wondered β€” why our method to create breakpoints programmatically is called set_trace().
-It doesn't take much Python debugging before you come across one oddly un-Pythonic line:
+He also commented on something I've always wondered β why our method to create breakpoints programmatically is called set_trace()

 import pdb ; pdb.set_trace()

 It's so common in fact that many of us map it to a snippet (I use "pdb`" in Sublime).
-But we're creating a breakpoint, not a tracepoint… so, why is it named like that?
+But we're creating a breakpoint, not a tracepoint⦠so, why is it named like that?

 He explained it's not because of being a good public API method name, but for consistency with the underlying implementation.
-The pdb.set_trace() function creates a pdb.Pdb instance which calls pdb.Pdb.set_trace(...) on itself, and that implementation calls the lower-level system method sys.settrace(...) where the system's trace function is actually set.
+The pdb.set_trace()

-πŸ‘ŒπŸ» Little surprises
+ππ» Little surprises

 These events are mostly serendipity from being in the same room with some of the best Python developers in the world.

-• At lunch I was lucky to be able to pick the brains of some more experienced speakers β€” Ned Batchelder and Dorian Pula.
+- At lunch I was lucky to be able to pick the brains of some more experienced speakers β Ned Batchelder and Dorian Pula.

-• Discussing Cookiecutter and hackathons for a moment with pydanny (co-author of Two Scoops) was really cool.
+stickers from Kenneth Reitz is something that made me irrationally excited. - Discussing Cookiecutter and hackathons for a moment with pydanny (co-author of Two Scoops) was really cool.

-• A. Jesse Jiryu Davis gave a motivating talk on why we should share our expertise by blogging writing essays in Write an Excellent Programming Blog.
+- A. Jesse Jiryu Davis gave a motivating talk on why we should share our expertise by

-pip install requests sticker $ pip install requests
+$ pip install requests

 I want to emphasize that I'm just a "normal" person at PyCon.
 Anyone can do these things and interact with our community leaders in the same way.